(placeholder)

 Bookshelf – my recommendations

-'The Last Time I Saw You' is published by Lake Union Publishing and is available in ebook, paperback and audiobook format from Amazon.
-It is also available in paperback from Waterstones, W H Smith and Foyles.
+'The Fall' is published by Headline and is available in ebook and paperback format from Amazon.
+It is also available in paperback from Waterstones and Foyles.

 THE AUTHOR